 Oh hello!
 I’m a journalist based in beautiful Victoria, British Columbia.
-When I’m not handcuffed to my computer, I love to curl up with a cup of tea and a good book, surf the waves of Vancouver Island and roam this fine planet of ours.
+When I’m not handcuffed to my laptop, I love to curl up with a cup of tea and a good book, surf the waves of Vancouver Island and roam this fine planet of ours.

 I grew up in Valleyview, Alberta, a town of 1,800 people north of the 55th parallel in Canada.
 As far as I could tell, there was no valley and no view, but that’s beside the point.
 I spent a lot of time dreaming of how someday I was going to change the world.

 After high school, I moved 650 kilometres south to Calgary, where I studied journalism.
 I spent the next eight years working as a reporter and editor on newspapers and magazines in Canada and the U.K.

 In 2007, I created a column and website called The Green Guide for the Calgary Herald.
 Providing practical environmental advice, The Green Guide was a labour of love I put together in between laying out and editing newspaper pages.
 Much to my dismay, my pet project ended up winning international recognition from the Online Journalism Review, the International Newspaper Marketing Association, the Canadian Newspaper Association and the Emerald Foundation.